some-natalie/some-natalie/_recipes/chicken-mushroom-pasta.md

 ---
 title: "Chicken and mushroom pasta"
 classes: wide
+excerpt: "Chicken and cremini mushrooms in a cream reduction sauce.
+Not “rigatoni d” from a nice Italian restaurant."
 ---

 > Chicken and cremini mushrooms in a cream reduction sauce.
 Not “rigatoni d” from a nice Italian restaurant.